ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

     }
 }'
 ```
-Remember that the Analytics Node has to be scaled **before** the BI Connector or your request will fail. {: .important}
+Remember that the Analytics Node must be scaled **before** the BI Connector or your request will fail. {: .important}

 To get the connection strings to connect to the Analytics Node and/or BI Connector, follow the instructions [here](https://cloud.ibm.com/docs/databases-for-mongodb?topic=databases-for-mongodb-connection-strings).

-## Connecting using BI tools
+## Connect by using BI tools
 {: #mongodbee-analytics-node-connecting-bi-tools}

-To connect to the MongoDB Connector for BI using popular BI tools, consult the following:
+To connect to the MongoDB Connector for BI using popular BI tools, see:
 * [Microsoft Power BI Desktop](https://www.mongodb.com/docs/bi-connector/current/connect/powerbi/)
 * [Tableau](https://help.tableau.com/current/pro/desktop/en-us/examples_mongodb.htm)